 LING 5000 Introduction to Computational Linguistics

 The DHMS Portfolio serves as a capstone project and is culled from work accomplished over the course of working on the DHMS Graduate Certificate.
-Encouraged are portfolios that advance the student’s overall research portfolio and/or are part of the dissertation or MA thesis research.
+Encouraged are projects that advance the student’s overall career portfolio and/or are part of the dissertation or MA thesis research.
 Students should be able to communicate the intellectual rigor and theoretical foundations of their work.
 They should also comply with some of the guidelines put forth by the Modern Language Association, the American Historical Association, and the College Art Association:

 - describe the process underlying creation of work in digital media (e.g., the creation of infrastructure as well as content) and their particular contributions